-Frankie Hamilton is a Quality Specialist/Manager at Lenox Hill Hospital in New York City.
-He has a 4-year background as a high school chemistry and biology teacher and has been a registered nurse for seven years, working at the bedside in direct patient care for 4 years, and working in management for the last three.
-Frankie completed a 12-month BSN program at SUNY Stony Brook, recently completed his MBA in Strategic Healthcare Management at Hofstra University and is slotted to graduate with his MSN in Primary Care Nursing this coming fall.
-Frankie is a member of the NYC Chapter of Men In Nursing, and he is a member of the National Association for Healthcare Quality.
-Frankie is also a recently commissioned Lieutenant Junior Grade in the United States Navy Nurse Corps where he is able to contribute to the improvement of naval healthcare.
+Frankie Hamilton is a Nurse Administrator at New York Presbyterian, Weill Cornell Medical Center, in New York City.
+He has a 4-year background as a high school chemistry and biology teacher and has been a registered nurse for nine years, working at the bedside in direct patient care for four years, and working in management for the last five.
+Frankie completed a 12-month BSN program at SUNY Stony Brook, an MBA in Strategic Healthcare Management at Hofstra University, and an MSN in Adult Gerontology/ Primary Care Nursing at Hunter College.
+Currently, he is a PhD candidate at New York University where his research interests focus on substance abuse.

 Frankie serves on the board of the NYC Chapter of Men In Nursing, where he acts as membership liaison, and he is a member of the National Association for Healthcare Quality, the American Association for Men in Nursing, and the American Nurses Association.
 He holds three certifications in nursing leadership, progressive care, and critical care.
 Frankie is also a Lieutenant in the United States Navy Nurse Corps where he serves as senior nursing officer and contributes to the overall improvement of naval healthcare.